Are you a small business owner who’s trying to make a mark online?

 4. Search Queries

 If your website is already generating some traffic from search engines, one of the best keyword research methods is through search queries.

-The Google Search Console gives you access to search queries that your audience has used to land on your website.
-These are keywords for which you already rank on Google and by finding them, you can put even more effort into boosting your search engine rankings for them.
+The Search Console on Google gives you access to search queries that your audience has used to land on your website.
+These are keywords for which your small business already ranks on Google and by finding them, you can put even more effort into boosting your search engine rankings for them.

 Image via Megalytic

-You can access the search queries section from both Google Analytics and Google Search Console.
+You can access the search queries section from both Google Analytics and Search Console.

 5. PPC Keywords

 Yet another way of finding keywords is through PPC keyword research.
 If you’re running ads through Google AdWords, then you can look through the keywords that are driving a high click-through rate (CTR) for your website.